 Directory information may be released to anyone without consent of the student unless the student has indicated otherwise.
-Students may request that this information not be released by completing a form in the Office of the Registrar.
-A request to withhold this information excludes the student from being listed in the annual directory only if the request is submitted to the Office of the Registrar before the end of the third week of the fall semester.
+Students may request that this information not be released by completing a form in the University Registrar's Office.
+A request to withhold this information excludes the student from being listed in the annual directory only if the request is submitted to the University Registrar's Office before the end of the third week of the fall semester.

 All other education records that contain personally identifiable information may not be released without the written consent of the student.
 A parent of a dependent student may challenge denial of such access by producing the most current copy of Internal Revenue Form 1040.
 If that form lists the student in question as a dependent, the parent is required to sign an affidavit that affirms that the student is his or her dependent.
-The affidavit is retained by the Office of the Registrar.
+The affidavit is retained by the University Registrar's Office.
 Upon receipt of the affidavit, the university may make student records available to the parent for the rest of that calendar year as specified under the Buckley Amendment.

-Students may grant access to individuals or agencies by completing a form in the Office of the Registrar.
+Students may grant access to individuals or agencies by completing a form in the University Registrar's Office.